Memorial Day Parades in the Greater Buffalo Area

 Parade starts at 9 a.m.

 This parade is sponsored by the Collins Center Fire Dept. and the Gowanda American Legion.
 It begins at Main St. and Collins Center Zoar Rd., and continues on Main St. to the Cemetery.
-There will be an American Legion ceremony immediately following the parade.
-2018 pending
+There will be an American Legion ceremony immediately following the parade. (unverified for 2022)

 Kenmore's Memorial Day Parade is one of the largest in western New York.
 It takes place on Delaware Avenue, beginning in the Town of Tonawanda, continuing into the Village of Kenmore, and turning onto Lincoln Boulevard, ending at Elmwood Avenue.
 It features bands, service organizations, dance groups, and fire departments.
 Veterans and active members of the military are honored and thanked for their service to our country.

-The Lewiston Memorial Day Parade and Rememberance Ceremony begins at 11 am.
-Parade runs down Center Street and the Rememberance Ceremony takes place at Academy Park.
+The Lewiston Memorial Day Rememberance Ceremony begins at 11 am and takes place at Academy Park.
+Cancelled 2022

 West Seneca Memorial Day Parade